iOS Developers Guide: Best iOS Development Language to Create iOS Apps

-Before you can begin work on your app, you need to decide what language you want to code it in.
+Before you can build iOS apps, you need to decide what programming language you want to code it in.

 Finally, we’ll cover strategies you can use to skyrocket your learning speed and get your app to market in record time.

+Think about your app costs.
 But first, we need to consider a basic question.
-You see, the “best” language to learn depends entirely on the goals you’ve set forth for your app.
+You see, the “best” iOS programming language to learn depends entirely on the goals you’ve set forth for your app.

 So let’s start there: does your app even require you to learn how to code?